Labels

 "Joan Of Arc" opens side two and has been described as early 80 synths meets medieval romanticism.
 It has a gorgeous melody.
 "I gave her everything that I ever owned, I think she understood but she never spoke.
 She should have not tried to be that way, she shouldn't have to go there ever again, without me.
 Without me"

 "Joan Of Arc ( Maid of Orleans )" is in 6/8 time and is a faux Waltz.
 The Mellotron is notable and the drumming is fantastic.
-"If Joan of Arc had a hear, would she give it as a gift.
+"If Joan of Arc had a heart, would she give it as a gift.

 "Architecture And Morality" is an eerie instrumental with pulse like bass and Georgian style chant backing vocals, but ultimately it's a bit on the dull side.